-Figure 1.34: No. of Gridlets processed for each user when a varying number of users competing for resources.
+Figure 33.
+Number of Gridlets processed for each user when a varying number of users are competing for resources.

-Figure 1.35: The average time at which the user experiment is terminated with varying number of users competing for resources.
-When there are a large number of users arriving at different times, they are likely to impact on the schedule and the execution time of jobs already deployed on resources.
-The broker waiting for the return of jobs that are deployed on resources leads to the termination time exceeding the soft deadline unless the execution of jobs is cancelled immediately.
+Figure 34.
+The average time at which the user experiment is terminated with a varying number of users competing for resources.
+When there are large numbers of users arriving at different times, they are likely to impact on the schedule and the execution time of jobs already deployed on resources.
+The broker waiting for the return of the jobs that are deployed on resources leads to the termination time exceeding the soft deadline unless the execution of jobs is cancelled immediately.

-Figure 1.36: The average budget spent by each user for processing Gridlets.
+Figure 35.
+The average budget spent by each user for processing Gridlets.